5 tips for stitching with metallic threads

 Christmas is a fantastic time to break out the metallic threads and add sparkle to your stitched cards and gifts.
 The special threads catch in the glow of fairy lights, and really twinkle!
-But if you’re not confident using these threads, then read our 5 top tips for metallic success!
+You can use your metallic threads with many projects, including cross stitch and embroidery, to add that extra sparkle.

-Snip shorter lengths
+1. Snip shorter lengths

 With metallic threads, cut a slightly shorter length of thread than you would normally use, and stitch slowly to ensure that the thread lies neatly for the best reflection of light.

-Start with a loop
+2. Start with a loop

 When using two strands, secure the thread on your needle by doubling the thread to make a loop, then pass the loop through the eye of the needle.
 Take the loop over the tip of the needle, then pull the thread to form a small knot right at the needle’s eye.

-Secure your thread
+3. Secure your thread

 Make sure the thread is thoroughly secured at the back of your stitching - leave a slightly longer ‘tail’ than you would normally use – metallic threads are springy, so more likely to slip and break free.

-Use a larger needle
+4. Use a larger needle

 Use a needle one size larger than you would normally use, as the larger eye helps to open up the fabric hole slightly, letting the metallic thread pass through without causing it to fray.

-Unwind every few stitches
+5. Unwind every few stitches

 To reduce twisting and tangling, let the needle hang every few stitches to unwind.
 Using a conditioner such as Thread Magic can also help to make metallics more manageable to work with.